 In Summary

-With many practices being sold to corporate groups – over two thousand hospitals in 2020 and 2021 combined – there is growing interest among veterinarians as to when their corporation will recapitalize so that they can ‘cash out’ on their TopCo shares.
-So far, recapitalization has provided great outcomes for veterinarian shareholders.
-We hope this trend continues!
+With many practices being sold to corporate groups – close over twenty-five hundred hospitals between 2020 and 2022 – there is growing interest among veterinarians as to when their corporation will recapitalize so that they can ‘cash out’ on their TopCo shares.
+Through early 2022, recapitalizations led to great outcomes for most veterinarian shareholders but the process is in limbo right now with higher interest rates and the market effectively frozen until likely mid-2024 or later.
+Time will tell how the rest of this story is written!